cncf/tag-security/governance/chair-transition.md

 ## Nomination

-This serves to augement the [Security TAG Chair proposal process](chair-proposal-process.md) with specific items that must be completed.
+This serves to augment the [Security TAG Chair proposal process](chair-proposal-process.md) with specific items that must be completed.

 * [ ] Nomination